2023-05-15 18:29:45

 Appreciation despite disagreements

 Even if there were “differences of opinion” between the two of them, he always valued Krätzl very much.
 “My appreciation for him grew until the end,” explained Schönborn.
 According to the archbishop of Vienna, the differences of opinion were rooted in different perceptions of the post-conciliar period.
-He once said to Krätzl: “When you talk about the time after the Council, I sometimes have the feeling that we lived in two church worlds.
+He once said to Krätzl: “When you talk regarding the time following the Council, I sometimes have the feeling that we lived in two church worlds.
 For you, the time was a departure that was blocked in the jump.
 I have this time experienced as a dramatic break as a young Dominican.”
 Crowds of confreres left the order – “the crisis was obvious”.
 In addition, hard “trench warfare” broke out over doctrinal questions, so that at the end of the 1960s he himself had to laboriously relearn the joy of faith, says Schönborn.
 “These were difficult years of growing polarization”.

-What gave him confidence in this situation is also the core of what saved Auxiliary Bishop Krätzl from bitterness: the conviction that the church in its inner being “is much more than it appears at the moment,” Schönborn quoted again from the will scratches Ultimately, this speaks of a confidence that has helped to get through even the deepest crisis of recent years: the abuse crisis.
+What gave him confidence in this situation is also the core of what saved Auxiliary Bishop Krätzl from bitterness: the conviction that the church in its inner being “is much more than it appears at the moment,” Schönborn quoted once more from the will scratches Ultimately, this speaks of a confidence that has helped to get through even the deepest crisis of recent years: the abuse crisis.
 “The credibility of the church was at its lowest point.
 There was no longer any room for ecclesiastical triumphalism.
 Honest recognition of the guilt and a clear option for the victims and not for the reputation of the churches was the path we had to take and are trying to take to this day .”

 Krätzl’s own view of the inner being of the Church, which is bigger than it appears, is ultimately also the view that the Pope wants to take or implement with the synodal process.
-Because this process knows about the “incompleteness and incompleteness” of itself.
+Because this process knows regarding the “incompleteness and incompleteness” of itself.
 He knows that it is just a step on a path that must always be characterized by “repentance and renewal” – and that ultimately only God himself can complete.
 A path on which Krätzl ultimately had no choice but to expand the place of women in the church, according to Schönborn.
 “Perhaps that was the deepest reason why Auxiliary Bishop Krätzl always and despite all worries remained a hopeful and confident person: because he knows that it is the Lord himself who will open hearts”.
 “Dear Bishop Helmut, you brought the Word of God closer to many people and the Lord opened the hearts of many.
 We thank you for that and we thank the Lord,” Schönborn concluded.

 Ecumenism also said goodbye